You can choose adoption when you are 9 months pregnant and don’t want the baby. Contact us now to get immediate support.

-The big day is almost here, and we bet that you’re a ball of nerves and anticipation.
+The big day is almost here.
 Depending on your situation, you might still be asking, “What happens when you’re 37, 38 or 39 weeks pregnant and still don’t want the baby?”

 Wow, nine months really do fly by.
 Congratulations, you’re almost there!
 Whether you’re 37 weeks pregnant and don’t want the baby or 39 weeks pregnant and excited to finally bring your child home, here’s what you should know about your baby’s development in the last couple of weeks.